 It is important to make a note of the test-optional colleges and to do some prior research before making a final decision regarding testing.
 In May 2020, “The University of California Board of Regents” unanimously voted to stop requiring the ACT and SAT as part of admissions applications.
 This remains unchanged for the current year.
 So, the good news is that if you’re applying to a UC school, you won’t have to submit your ACT or SAT scores.

-As a quick reference for the readers, here is a list of 50 colleges that are test-optional for 2024–25.
+Here is a list of 50 colleges that are test-optional for 2024–25.

 1 | Amherst College | 26 | Stanford University |